ernest-chen/genie/README.md

 ## 🎯 Usage

 ### Navigation
+- **Home Page**: Central hub with links to both DevSecOps and Public Cloud sections
+- **Public Clouds**: Interactive cloud service comparison with search and filtering
+- **DevSecOps**: Comprehensive guide to modern software delivery practices
-- **Search**: Use the search bar to find specific services or features
+- **Search**: Use search bars to find specific services, tools, or concepts
-- **Filter**: Click category buttons to filter services by type
-- **Charts**: Interactive market share and growth trend visualizations
-- **Q&A**: Ask questions about cloud services using natural language
+- **Q&A**: Ask questions about cloud services or DevSecOps practices using natural language

 ### Keyboard Shortcuts
 - `Ctrl/Cmd + K`: Focus search bar